-The Executive Board has established the Management Team Aegon Netherlands ('MT NL') which advises the Executive Board at strategic and tactical level.
-In 2019 the MT NL consisted of the following members:
+The Executive Board has established the Management Team Aegon Netherlands ('MTNL') which advises the Executive Board at strategic and tactical level.
+In 2020 the MTNL consisted of the following members:

-- all members of the Executive Board
+- all members of the Executive Board;

-- chief technology officer

-- chief people officer (director of human resources)
+- chief people officer (director of human resources);

-- chief strategy and change officer

-- chief investment officer

-- director Legal Affairs
+- director Legal Affairs.